Nice, on the Côte d’Azur in France, is one of our all-time favourite cycling destinations.

 The area was home to one infamous Texan and Trek still name their flagship aero bike after the Col de la Madone.
 We ran into pro cyclists both on and off the bike during our Easter-time visit to Nice.

 Ian Boswell estimated that there are 40 World Tour riders in Monaco and another 25 in Nice.
 Chris Froome bases himself in Monaco and Team Sky established a performance centre here as early as 2014.
-It just goes to show how many boxes Nice ticks for road cyclists.
+It just goes to show how many boxes Nice ticks for road cyclists, and endorses Nice cycling routes as among the very best.

 Easy to get to

-One of the things we most love about Nice is how easy it is to get there and how quickly you can get out on your bike.
+One of the things we most love about biking in Nice is how easy it is to get there and how quickly you can get out there.
 Nice is well served by regular flights from most destinations, and it’s a noticeably shorter flight from northern Europe than the Balearics or Canaries.

 With the airport just 9 km from the centre of Nice, it’s a very short bus, train, Uber or taxi ride into the city centre.
-There are even bike stands in the baggage reclaim hall so you could build your bike and ride into town!
-This all makes Nice a dream to get to and even realistic if you live elsewhere in Northern Europe and have only got a long weekend.
+There are even bike stands in the baggage reclaim hall, so you could build your bike and ride into town before you even get to tackling some of the cycling routes in Nice.
+This all makes Nice a dream to get to, and even realistic if you live elsewhere in Northern Europe and only have a long weekend.

 More than just cycling (shock!)